 is that their high performance is built on countless hours of practice and driven by smart training.

 The same applies in the workplace.
-High corporate performers have put in the hours to build crucial experience, and they continually push themselves to learn and improve.
+High corporate performers have put in the hours to build crucial experience, and they continually push themselves to

 If you are keen to up your game at work, here are three ways you can boost your performance by following the lead of elite athletes.

 1. Train individual skills

 Professional basketball players don’t train by simply playing game after game of basketball.
 Instead, their training breaks down the sport into many separate

 components, such as shooting, speed and agility, strength, and tactics.